Devilman Crybaby: Audience response

 Devilman Crybabys announcement created anticipation among anime fans.
 It was the Netflix original anime that attracted the "biggest buzz", according to James Hadfield of The Japan Times.
 It turned out to be "the first big talking point of the year in the anime community", according to Syfy.com's Christopher Inoa.
 It was described as "one of 2018's most talked-about anime" by The Japan Times Roland Kelts, and "one of the most talked-about anime releases for many years" by Dan Auty of GameSpot.
 The Devilmen running-style attracted some attention among anime fans, including YouTuber PewDiePie, and was dubbed "the best animated running since Naruto".
 The series' remix of "Devilman no Uta" also became a popular meme.
 Nevertheless, it was "one of the most divisive anime of the Winter 2018 season", according to Nick Valdez of ComicBook.com, because of Yuasa's "stylized take" on Nagai's original work.
 The anime was a regular topic on Twitter in January 2018; ComicBook.com's Megan Peters reported on it, declaring "to say it has been controversial is an understatement".
 Peters commented the main source of disagreement was about its "over-the-top imagery" that "enthralled" some and "revolted" others.

 Although Netflix does not disclose viewership numbers, Auty, Valdez, Kelts, and Forbes Lauren Orsini have described the series as a "hit".
 Its viewership consisted most of non-Japanese audience; 90% of it were from outside Japan.
 Nevertheless, Japanese Blu-ray release was the 11th best-selling product on its medium and in its release week sold at least 2,637 copies.
 Inoa wrote that the "immediate reaction" to it indicated it was probably Yuasa's most popular work.
 Writing for Otaku USA, Vincent commented it is one of Yuasa's "most instantly recognizable works".
-Because of Devilman Crybabys popularity, GKIDS showed interest in releasing Science Saru's previous works Night Is Short, Walk On Girl and Lu over the Wall.
+Because of Devilman Crybabys popularity, GKIDS showed interest in releasing Science Saru's previous works The Night Is Short, Walk On Girl and Lu over the Wall.
 Likewise, Sam Reach of Anime News Network commented, "Go Nagai fever is running red-hot nowadays, thanks in no small part to Devilman Crybaby".
 Nagai himself, the 1970s Devilman anime screenwriter Masaki Tsuji, and filmmaker Sion Sono praised Crybaby.